-Cover in carriageways, footpaths and crossings shall be no less than 1m.
+Cover in carriageways, trafficable footpaths and crossings shall be no less than 1m.
+Cover on cover crossings if re-enforced can be reduced from 1m if approved by the TA.
 Cover outside of the carriageway, footpaths, crossings or other trafficable areas shall be no less than 0.6m.